typedclojure/typedclojure/typed/clj.spec/README.md

 I'm really excited about the possibilities of bringing together the advantages of both worlds.

-I hope you enjoy using `typed.clj/spec`!
+I hope you enjoy using `typed.clj.spec`!

 ## Quickstart

 Either:

-1. Add a dependency to `typed.clj/spec` using your favourite build tool (see [Releases and Dependency Information](#releases-and-dependency-information)).
+1. Add a dependency to `typed.clj.spec` using your favourite build tool (see [Releases and Dependency Information](#releases-and-dependency-information)).

 2. Clone this repository and run `./script/repl` in the `typed/clj.spec` directory to follow along.

-To use the generative testing features of `typed.clj/spec`, also add an explicit dependency to `[org.clojure/test.check "1.0.0"]` (automatic if cloning this repository).
+To use the generative testing features of `typed.clj.spec`, also add an explicit dependency to `[org.clojure/test.check "1.0.0"]` (automatic if cloning this repository).